ga4gh/vrs-python/docs/setup_help/m1_mac_setup.md

-# Notes from Wes Goar on setup of vrs-python on a m1 mac
+#Notes from Wes Goar on setup of vrs-python on a m1 mac
-- @author Wes Goar
 - date: 20220328
 - macOS version: 12.3
 - python version: 3.9.11